 Maximum: 4 mg/day in children and 7 mg/day in adolescents

-Treatment with guanfacine should not be discontinued abruptly as it may lead to rebound hypertension and increase in heart rate.
-Dose should be tapered gradually in decrements of no more than 1 mg every 3-7 days.
+Treatment with guanfacine should not be discontinued abruptly as it may lead to rebound hypertension and an increase in heart rate.
+The dose should be tapered gradually by no more than 1 mg every 3 to 7 days.